carj/pyPreservica/docs/index.rst

     :target: https://pypreservica.readthedocs.io/en/latest

-pyPreservica is the Preservica API Software Development Kit (SDK) for Python, which allows Preservica users to write software that makes use of the Preservica repository services.
+pyPreservica is a 3rd party Python Software Development Kit (SDK) for the Preservica API, which allows Preservica users to write software that makes use of the Preservica repository services.

 This library provides classes for working with a range of the Preservica APIs.